XythedMC/aerowm/README.md

 # AeroWM

-A Wayland compositor and window manager written in Rust, built on [Smithay](https://github.com/Smithay/smithay).
+A Wayland compositor built in Rust on top of [Smithay](https://github.com/Smithay/smithay).

-AeroWM organises windows in a tree structure.
-You can work in a focused **tiling** mode or zoom out to a **tree view** that shows the full window hierarchy on an infinite canvas.
+The idea is simple: your windows live on an infinite canvas in a tree.
+Day-to-day you work in normal tiling mode.
+When things get complex, you zoom out and see everything at once - the whole tree, every window, laid out in front of you.
+Pinch to zoom, drag to pan, then dive back in.

-## Features
+## What it does

-- **BSP tiling layout** - windows are split recursively into the available space
+- **BSP tiling** - windows split the space automatically as you open them
-- **Tree view** - zoom out to see and navigate the full window tree
+- **Tree view** - zoom out to the infinite canvas and see your whole window tree
-- **Infinite canvas** - pan and zoom freely in tree view
-- **Tree navigation** - move focus to parent, child, or sibling windows with keyboard shortcuts
-- **Edge resizing** - drag any window edge or corner to resize
-- **Drag to move** - hold the main modifier and drag to reposition windows freely
-- **Configurable keybinds** - bind keyboard shortcuts and mouse buttons to actions via Lua
-- **Lua config** - all settings and keybinds are defined in a single Lua file
-- **Borders with corner rounding** - customisable focused/unfocused border colours and rounded corners
-- **Hover to focus** - optional focus-follows-mouse
+- **Rounded corners** - window content clipped to a rounded rectangle, not just the border
-- **Scratchpad** - floating windows that live outside the tree, toggled in and out of view
+- **Scratchpad** - a floating window outside the tree you can summon and dismiss anytime
-- **Idle notify** - ext-idle-notify and zwp-idle-inhibit protocol support
-- **Screencopy** - ext-image-copy-capture protocol support for screenshot and screen recording tools
-- **Clipboard manager** - wlr-data-control protocol support
-- **IME support** - zwp-text-input-v3 and zwp-input-method-v2 protocol support
-- **XKB layout switching** - cycle between keyboard layouts with a keybind
-- **Pointer acceleration** - flat speed multiplier or custom Lua acceleration function
+- **Areas** - mark regions of the canvas and jump between them instantly
-- **Background** - solid colour, image, or custom GLSL shader
+- **Backgrounds** - solid colour, wallpaper image, or a custom GLSL shader
-- **XWayland support** - run X11 applications alongside native Wayland clients
+- **XWayland** - X11 apps work fine
-- **Areas** - define named rectangular regions on the canvas and jump to them instantly
+- **Lua config** - one file, hot-reloaded, no restart needed
+- **Trackpad gestures** - pinch to zoom, swipe to pan
+- **Everything else** - layer shell, screencopy, clipboard, IME, idle protocols, multi-monitor

 ## Requirements